brianstefans/brianstefans.com/content/authors/admin/_index.md

 - Visitors
 ---

-Brian Ssali is an analyst at Livinggoods Uganda.
-His interests include data science and machine learning.
+Brian Ssali is a data enthusiast whose interests include data science and machine learning.